Penile Implant Surgeon in Houston, TX

 In order to prevent complications, Dr. Clavell believes the management before the surgery is just as important as the care after the surgery.
 Dr. Clavell will provide you with specific instructions of what to do and what to expect before and after the surgery to prevent infection and other complications such as reservoir herniation and hematoma (postoperative bleeding) formation.

 Dr. Clavell is a consultant for both Boston Scientific and Coloplast, and an expert in the implantation and revision of both devices.
 He will discuss with you which implant is best suited specifically for you.
-With more than 150 implants per year, our office is the highest volume practice in prosthetic implants in the state of Texas and one of the highest volume practices in the United States and the world!
+Men from all over the world seek Dr. Clavell to make sure they have the best outcome possible.
+With more than 300 implants per year, our Houston urology clinic is the highest volume practice in prosthetic penile implants in the state of Texas and one of the highest volume practices in the United States and the world!

 How is the penile implant placed?